AmarDange/Brain-Refreshment-Game/README.md

 * Git - for version control.
 * GitHub - to save and store the code pushed from Git.
 * GitPod - using GitPod terminal to commit to Git and push to GitHub.
+* [lucidchart](https://www.lucidchart.com/) Used to create the project flow.
+* Heroku Platform - Used to deploy the live project.
+* PEP8 - Used to validate code against Python conventions

+### Third Party Libraries

+ * termcolor - I used this library to give colour to user feedback and instructions.
+ * pyfiglet - I used this library to generate the text art messages.

 ## Testing
 Issues raised in my project meetings with my mentor Brian Macharia.